 Nobody wants a root canal!
 They’re known as one of the most-dreaded dental procedures.
 But are they really that bad?
-Dr. James Dickert and Agatha Lynn of West Ashley Family Dentistry in Charleston SC have many years of experience performing root canal procedures in their comfortable office and want you to know that root canals actually provide relief from pain and discomfort from an infected tooth.
+Dr. James Dickert and Agatha Lynn of West Ashley Family Dentistry in Charleston SC have many years of experience performing root canal procedures in their comfortable office.
+They want you to know that root canals actually provide relief from pain and discomfort from an infected tooth.
 Put simply: Needing a root canal is worse than having one.

 What is a Root Canal?